 The Mizan report, citing an anonymous source, alleged that Wang had been using his academic research as a cover and was working on a 4,500-page digital archive for “the world’s biggest anti-Iran spying organization.”
 The article said he infiltrated Iran’s national archive and gathered secret and top-secret intelligence for the U.S. State Department, the Harvard Kennedy School and the British Institute of Persian Studies.

 In past years, several dual citizens, mostly Iranian-Americans, have been imprisoned on similar charges.
 Four were freed as part of a swap in January 2016 that also included an American student.
 Several other U.S. citizens and a permanent resident are currently held in Iranian jails.
-The following is the statement issued by the Princeton University on July 16.
+The following is the statement issued by the Princeton University on July 16 and a statement from Wang’s wife.

 Princeton University Office of Communications